 Expect your first check-in to take about an hour and feel pretty awkward; the second should take around 30 minutes and feel more useful.
 Aim to get check-ins down to around 15 minutes.

-Nominate an OKR champion for each team to facilitate the discussion, capture outputs, and ensure OKRs work hard for the team.
+To begin, nominate an initial “OKR champion” for each team to bring people together, facilitate discussion, capture and share outputs, and to generally ensure that OKRs work hard for the team and not the other way around!
 Usually a project/delivery manager will start in this role and then hand over to different people throughout the quarter, giving others valuable experience and sharing the load.
-Let the current OKR Champion nominate the next one each week.
+Consider inviting the current OKR champion to nominate the next one after each check-in.

 I first discovered the “fist-to-five” via the handy Spotify retro kit.
 It’s a terrific, easy, way to get instant feedback from a group on almost any topic.

 Remember, the team is in the best position to decide what to do next.
-No one else — not some external stake-holder or advisor — but the team.
+No one else — not some external stake-holder, not a friend or advisor — the team.
 Keep this in mind to get the most from OKRs.